Admission and Aid

 IELTS minimum scores – (Academic module) overall band score for graduate admission is 7.0.We suggest you take the exam 4- 6 weeks before the application deadline of February 1.
 We must receive your official scores no later than February 1.TOEFL/IELTS Waiver – international students who have graduated from an accredited 4-year U.S. university or from one of the following countries: Australia, Canada (excluding Quebec), Ireland, New Zealand, or the United Kingdom are not required to take the TOEFL or IELTS.

-- [optional] Graduate Teaching Fellowship (GTF)—Most applicants will wish to apply for a fellowship to support their graduate education.
-Please complete the standard application form for a Graduate Teaching Fellowship.
-Please submit this application by mail (5206 University of Oregon Eugene, OR 97403-5206) or email to <firstname.lastname@example.org>The letters of recommendation submitted with your application will be used to evaluate your GTF application.
+- [optional] Graduate Employment (GE)—Most applicants will wish to apply for a teaching fellowship to support their graduate education.
+Please complete the standard application form for Graduate Employment.
+Please submit this application by mail (5206 University of Oregon Eugene, OR 97403-5206) or email to <email@example.com>The letters of recommendation submitted with your application will be used to evaluate your GE application.
 You do not need to submit any additional letters of reference to your application for a fellowship.

 - Transcripts – Applicants must hold an undergraduate degree from an accredited 4-year university by the time of admission.
 Applicants must submit an official transcript of all university-level courses that they have taken.
 International students must submit the final transcripts in both the original language and an official English translation.An undergraduate transcripts, showing the completed degree must be mailed to: